buaacyw/GaussianEditor/docs/webui.md

 ```bash
 python webui.py --gs_source <your-ply-file> --colmap_dir <dataset-dir>
 ```
 where `--gs_source` refers to the pre-trained `.ply` file (something like ../../point_cloud.ply), and `--colmap_dir` refers to where the Colmap output resides (the colmap output `sparse` folder should be the subfolder of `--colmap_dir`).

 Take the face scene of InstructNeRF2NeRF dataset as example, after download them from [here](https://huggingface.co/datasets/Yiwen-ntu/GaussianEditor_Result/tree/main/InstructNeRF2NeRF_PLY_Files), `--gs_source` should be "../face/face.ply" and `--colmap_dir` should be "../face".

-For example, if you are using `download.sh` (which means adopting pre-trained GS from 3DGS and download the corresponding `.ply` files into ./dataset/<scene-name>), you can start with
+If you are using `download.sh` (which means adopting pre-trained GS from 3DGS and download the corresponding `.ply` files into ./dataset/<scene-name>), you can start with
 ```bash
 python webui.py \
     --colmap_dir ./dataset/<scene-name> \